justin8/portinus/README.md

 * This will create a service named `portinus-foo` that will be enabled on boot and started as soon as it is created.
 * The files it runs will only be a snapshot of the source folder at the time portinus is executed.
 * Any files generated using paths such as `./` in the `docker-compose.yml` file will be removed during installation.
 All 'updates' are clean installs.
+* `--restart` supports any systemd `OnCalendar` format schedules such as 'daily', 'weekly', etc

 ### To disable a service on boot
 Just treat it like any other systemd service: